http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 The MCP protocol is based on a set of capabilities that can be provided by the server or client.
 Each capability can be installed separately into the server, and the client can interact with the server using these capabilities.

+Additional, when using one of the Streaming protocols, a `Client` object is passed to the Capability handler through the request, allowing the server to send messages back to the client.
+These calls can be blocking or non-blocking, depending on the client capability in question.
+These work most effectively when the client sends a `Progress Token` to the server, which can be used to identify the operation being progressed.

-### Capability: Tools
+### Server Capability: Tools

 Tools allow external MCP clients such as LLMs to request the server to perform bespoke functionality such as invoking an API.
 The Tool capability is modelled as a function `typealias ToolHandler = (ToolRequest) -> ToolResponse`, filtered with a `ToolFilter`, and can be bound to a tool definition which describes it's arguments and outputs using the http4k Lens system:

 {{< kotlin file="simple_tool_example.kt" >}}

 #### Complex Tools request arguments

 The http4k MCP SDK also supports handling of complex arguments in the request (and response - MCP draft).
 This can be done by using the `auto()` extension function and passing an example argument instance in order that the complex JSON schema can be rendered.
-Note that the Kotlin Reflection JAR also needs to be present on the classpath to take advantage of this feature, or you can supply a custom instance of `ConfigurableMcpJson` (Moshi-based) to work without reflection (we recommend the use of the [Kotshi](https://github.com/ansman/kotshi) compiler plugin to generate adapters for this use-case).
+Note that the Kotlin Reflection JAR also needs to be present on the classpath to take advantage of this feature, or you can supply a custom instance of `ConfigurableMcpJson` (Moshi-based) to work without reflection ( we recommend the use of the [Kotshi](https://github.com/ansman/kotshi) compiler plugin to generate adapters for this use-case).

 {{< kotlin file="auto_tool_example.kt" >}}

-### Capability: Completions
+### Server Capability: Completions

 Completions give the server to standard autocomplete abilities based on partial input from a client.
 The Completion capability is modelled as a function `typealias CompletionHandler = (CompletionRequest) -> CompletionResponse`, filtered with a `CompletionFilter`,, and can be bound to a prompt definition which describes it's arguments using the http4k Lens system.

 {{< kotlin file="completion_example.kt" >}}

-### Capability: Prompts
+### Server Capability: Prompts

 Prompts allow the server to generate a prompt based on the client's inputs.
 The Prompt capability is modelled as a function `typealias PromptHandler = (PromptRequest) -> PromptResponse`, filtered with a `PromptFilter`,, and can be bound to a prompt definition which describes it's arguments using the http4k Lens system.

 {{< kotlin file="prompt_example.kt" >}}